Humility Is Right Relationship with God

 - One of your real powers is to make free choices.

 Quotations from Various Sources

 “Before destruction the heart of man is haughty, and before honour is lowliness.” —Proverbs 18:12

 “Conceit is a trait of an immoral person while modesty of a serious one.” —Filo, fragment

 “For what glory is it, if, when ye be buffeted for your faults, ye shall take it patiently? but if, when ye do well, and suffer for it, ye take it patiently, this is acceptable with God.” —I Peter 2:20

 “Humility doesn’t mean to think less of yourself, it means to think of yourself less.” —Anonymous

-“Humility is to make a right estimate of oneself.” —Charles H. Spurgeon
+“Lowliness is to make a right estimate of oneself.” —Charles H. Spurgeon

 “I believe the first test of a truly great man is humility.” —John Ruskin

 “If you must be something then be empty and weak so you are meek.” —Kevin Everett FitzMaurice